cosmos72/hyperluminal-mem/README.md

 and `+msizeof-word+` is set accordingly.

-It is possible to override such autodetection by adding an appropriate entry in the global variable `*FEATURES*` **before** compiling and loading Hyperluminal-MEM.
+It is possible to override such autodetection by adding an appropriate entry in the global variable `*FEATURES*` **before** compiling and loading Hyperluminal-mem.
-Doing so disables autodetection and either tells Hyperluminal-MEM the desired size of `mem-word` or, in alternative, the CFFI-SYS type it should use for `mem-word`.
+Doing so disables autodetection and either tells Hyperluminal-mem the desired size of `mem-word` or, in alternative, the CFFI-SYS type it should use for `mem-word`.

-For example, to force 64 bit (= 8 bytes) file format and ABI, execute the following form before compiling and loading Hyperluminal-MEM:
+For example, to force 64 bit (= 8 bytes) file format and ABI, execute the following form before compiling and loading Hyperluminal-mem:

     (pushnew :hyperluminal-mem/word-size/8 *features*)